Accounting Conservation Framework

 Real Examples: Lowe's Companies (LOW), Domino's Pizza (DPZ), and other highly leveraged retailers operate with persistent negative equity, illustrating that signed balances are a feature of GAAP/IFRS accounting.

 1. Discrete Entity Index: The entity identifier $e$ is a discrete label (ticker symbol, legal entity ID), not a continuous coordinate.
-There is no smooth manifold structure.
+The coordinate system is a discrete graph rather than a continuous manifold.

-3. Measurement Regimes: IFRS/GAAP measurement rules (fair value, amortized cost, impairment) are policy choices, not physical laws.
-The same physical inventory can have different balance sheet values under different standards.
+3. Measurement Regimes: IFRS/GAAP measurement rules (fair value, amortized cost, impairment) are policy choices that determine which physical quantities are conserved (book value vs. market value vs. replacement cost).
+The same inventory can have different balance sheet values under different standards, but each standard defines a conserved quantity obeying (1.1).

 Domain Conserved Quantity Equation Key Property